TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_e3_screen_12864.md

 ### Method 1

-Extract the contents of the zip file you downloaded above and place them in a folder called "Menu" on the SD card of the Fly-E3.
+Extract the contents of the zip file you downloaded above and place them in a folder called "menu" on the SD card of the Fly-E3.

 ### Method 2